 Skip to Main Content

-Fit for Gravel: How to Adjust your OBED's Fit for Gravel Riding
+3 Gravel Bike Fit Tips: How to Adjust your OBED's Fit for Gravel Riding

 April 19, 2021

-Congrats, you’ve taken the unknown road.
-You’ve traded fingerless gloves for full-finger ones.
-You’ve got grit in your teeth after a ride.
+Congrats, you’ve taken an unknown road.
+You've left civilization behind.
+You’re fine with getting a bit dirty.
+Maybe you’ve got grit in your teeth after your ride.

 That’s right, you’ve gone gravel.
-Maybe you’re tired of the road-riding scenery and are ready for something different.
-Maybe you’re a mountain biker looking for something a bit edgier.
-Whatever the case, riding a gravel bike is going to be a different experience.
-That means a bike fit may very well be in order.
+Maybe you came from road riding.
+Maybe you’re a mountain biker.
+Maybe gravel is your first entry into the world of cycling.
+Whatever the case, riding a gravel bike is a slightly different experience from other disciplines.
+That means a few changes in your bike fit may be in order.

-So how does a gravel bike fit—and ride—differently from its closest cousin, the road bike?
+So how does a gravel bike fit—and ride—differently from its closest dropbar cousins, the road and/or cyclo-cross bike?
 On its face, your new Boundary may look like your road bike or your cyclo-cross machine.
-But The nuances are subtle—but important.
-Both road bikes cyclo-cross bike is engineered for quick handling in tight quarters—think crit races with tight cornering or cross races with hairpin u-turns and barrier jumps where slight steering inputs can change your line in an instant), a gravel bike is designed for more relaxed handling, greater control on (generally speaking) less technical riding experiences.
+The differences are subtle—but important.
+Both road bikes and cyclo-cross bikes are engineered for quick handling in tight quarters—think crit races with tight cornering or cross races with hairpin u-turns and barrier jumps where slight steering inputs can change your line in an instant.
+A gravel bike, on the other hand, is designed for more relaxed handling and greater control on (generally speaking) gravel, dirt, and unpaved roads.

-OBED designer, certified bike fitter, and gravel rider Brad DeVaney designed the range with all of this in mind and provides his input.
+OBED designer, certified bike fitter, and gravel rider Brad DeVaney designed our gravel range with all of this in mind and provided his input:

 It all starts with body position—how you are set and balanced atop the bike.
 “The setup should mimic road, yet allow you to hinge slightly more at the elbow,” DeVaney says.
 “This provides massive gains in comfort and shock absorption while maintaining our personal ranges of optimized hip angle within our window of position.”

-Your road bike, with the aero bar top and integrated stem?
+Your road bike, with the long and low stem?
 You won’t need it for gravel.
 Instead, lean toward using a standard stem that’s 10 to 20mm shorter than what you typically run on your road bike and a bar stack (height) anywhere from 1 to 4 cm higher than what you run on the road.

 Why?
-With a slightly taller, shorter position, you’re better equipped for quick steering inputs that come about when, say, a front wheel wants to wash out, or a big rock is in your path at high speed.
-You're also allowing your body to refrain from stretching excessively when riding on the bumpy undulations of dirt roads for a prolonged period.
+With a slightly taller, shorter position, you’re better equipped for quick steering inputs and weight shifts that come about when, say, a front wheel wants to wash out, or a big rock is in your path at high speed.
+You're also allowing your body to relax more and stay upright and loose when riding on the bumpy undulations of dirt roads for a prolonged period.
 In short, your lower back will thank you.

 You may also notice the proliferation of "flared" handlebars, which feature a drop section that flares out from a vertical to an angled position.
 Why is this the trend?
-While traditional bars have been engineered for speed and efficiency, the flare in the drops of gravel bars provides a bit of a wider stance when riding in the drops.
-That, plus a position that rotates the wrist slightly, makes for a more comfortable platform for gravel riders, especially during longer rides.
+While traditional bars have been engineered for aerodynamic efficiency, the flare in the drops of gravel bars provides a bit of a wider stance when riding in the drops.
+That, plus a position that rotates the wrist slightly, provides more comfort and control for gravel riders tackling rough or technical terrain, especially during longer rides.

 3. High(er) Bars + Short(er) stem + Low(er) saddle = More(er) control